folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 HAZELCAST_IP = $(OKAPI_SERVICE_HOST)<br/>
 HAZELCAST_FILE = /hazelcast/hazelcast.xml<br/>

-### Crunchy-Postgres in Kubernetes/Rancher Notes:
+### Crunchy-Postgres in rnetes/Rancher Notes:

--Currently testing out crunchy-postgres Kubernetes solution.<br/>
+-Currently using crunchy-postgres rnetes solution in Dev/Test.<br/>
--Running as a Kubernetes *Stateful Set*, with one primary and two replica pods.
+-Running as a rnetes *Stateful Set*, with one primary and two replica pods.
 Replica pods are read-only.<br/>
 -Using *Persistent Volume Claims* for Rancher FOLIO Project, provisioned with vSphere Storage Class.<br/>
 -Not sure if we would run like this in Production yet, as we haven't load tested it.
-It is a possibility for those looking for a complete Rancher/Kubernetes/Container solution, and being actively developed.<br/>
+It is a possibility for those looking for a complete Rancher/rnetes/Container solution, and being actively developed.<br/>
 -Volumes for persistent data as well as SQL execution need to be added to the pg-folio and pg-okapi *statefulset* Workloads:<br/>

 Volume Name: pgdata<br/>